-This Woodford County Schools Student Code of Acceptable Behavior and Discipline is meant to be a guide for all students, parents/legal guardians and school personnel.
-It applies at all school-sponsored or related activities and on school buses.
-Each school may further amplify and detail its expectations but this guide will set the parameters for discipline in the district.
+This Woodford County Schools Student Code of Acceptable Behavior and Discipline is meant to be a guide for all students, parents and school personnel.
+It applies at all school sponsored or related activities and on school buses.
+Each school may further amplify and detail their expectations but this guide will set the parameters for discipline in the district.
+This Code will be updated at a minimum of every two years by a committee.